These companies are hiring rapidly during the crisis

 Bytedance

-Bytedance, the Chinese parent company of TikTok, is looking to fill 10,000 positions globally, according to an internal website for candidate referrals that a company staffer recently shared with Bloomberg.
-Bytedance did not immediately respond to a request for comment.
-Bytdance's hiring efforts includes at least 137 roles at its offices in Los Angeles, Mountain View, California, and New York, according to its website.
+Bytedance, the Chinese parent company of TikTok, is still looking to fill thousands of positions globally, including at least 137 roles at its offices in Los Angeles, Mountain View, California, and New York, according to its website.

+Earlier this year, the company's founder and CEO Zhang Yiming sent an internal note to employees that said Bytedance was going to increase its global workforce from 60,000 to 100,000 employees, according to a company spokesperson.
+Bytedance said some of its career opportunities include roles in security, engineering, marketing and sales.

 Netflix